stevieb9/tesla-charge/README.md

 configuration file, and add the allowed IP addresses to the `allowed_ips` array in the same section of the file.

+Currently, only individual IP addresses can be added.
+Eventually, I'll add the ability to enter full prefixes/netblocks.

 #### API Token Security

 To enable an authentication token, set `secure_auth` to `1` in the `system`